-As winter approaches, the sniffles begin!
-We are all familiar with the signs of a cold coming on: sinus pain, tickly throat, and a general feeling of heaviness.
+We are all familiar with the signs of a cold coming on: sniffles, sinus pain, tickly throat, and a general feeling of heaviness.
 Getting sick is the last thing anyone wants, which is why it is imperative to keep your immune system happy and healthy!

 A healthy body is reliant on a strong immune system.
-Luckily for us, there are a number of ways to boost the immune system, both by avoiding any potentially damaging habits and by implementing natural immune boosters and embracing attitudes that reinforce immunity.
+Luckily for us, there are a number of ways to boost the immune system, both by avoiding any potentially damaging habits and by implementing natural immune boosters and embracing an attitude that reinforces immunity.

 WHAT IS THE IMMUNE SYSTEM?